alpyen/fpga-mediaplayer/docs/notes.md

 - Control/AudioVideoDriver _done signal
   - It is combinational now, is this dangerous?
 The signal can only change when the state changes so it should work fine.
 No need to register, right?
 - Check if the difference from the expected i2s clock and the actual datasheet clock results in the audio being player slower or faster.
+- Do we need to check for reset /= '1' in the frame_buffer?